British Army: Structure

 Army Headquarters is located in Andover, Hampshire, and is responsible for providing forces at operational readiness for employment by the Permanent Joint Headquarters.
 The command structure is hierarchical, with overall command residing with the Chief of the General Staff (CGS), who is immediately subordinate to The Chief of Defence Staff, the head of the British Armed Services.
 The CGS is supported by the Deputy Chief of the General Staff.
 Army Headquarters is further organised into two subordinate commands, Field Army and Home Command, each commanded by a lieutenant general.
 These two Commands serve distinct purposes and are divided into a structure of divisions and brigades, which themselves consist of a complex mix of smaller units such as Battalions.
 British Army units are either full-time 'Regular' units, or part-time Army Reserve units.

+Allied Rapid Reaction Corps

+Led by a British Army three-star general, one of NATO's High Readiness (Land) Forces based in Gloucestershire, UK, with the following British units under its command: